Molly Norman - Editor in Chief

-Hayley is the playwright of “What A Piece of Work Is Ham,” a stoner college riff on Shakespeare’s Hamlet, and “For Leonora,” an in-progress play about living on the autism and LGBTQ spectrum; and “Too Hard a Knot,” a short play about the choices we do or don’t make in this world.
+Hayley is the playwright of “What A Piece of Work Is Ham,” a stoner college riff on Shakespeare’s Hamlet; “For Leonora,” a play with puppetry about living on the autism and LGBTQ spectrum; and “Too Hard a Knot,” a short play about the choices we do or don’t make in this world.

 Hayley wants to write books from Broadway musicals someday and looks at bookwriters and playwrights through both a critical and a personal lens.

 Jazzy Celindro - Editor and Guest Columnist

 Jazzy Celindro is a freelancer who graduated with a BA in sociology from Roosevelt University.
 At her alma mater, Jazzy received two writing accolades for her pieces on gender and resistance.
 She also has an upcoming publication, "The Limiting Nature of Born This Way and Bromances: Heteronormativity in the Interest of Capitalism”, in The Harper Anthology of Academic Writing.

 Besides writing and watching The Sound of Music for the thousandth time, Jazzy enjoys instagramming her foodie adventures at @jazzy_see and demonstrating her love for design/art arrangement (featuring Harry Styles) at @harrywearingprettythings.

 Once, years ago, a woman took her grandchildren to see The Lion King on tour as a birthday present.
 The granddaughter found herself enraptured by the thrill of seeing a live musical; little did she know that this experience would shape a lifetime of passion.